 When the ruthless killer wasn’t working or performing as “Pogo the Clown” at children’s birthday parties, he was raping and killing adolescents.
 The deranged serial killer only became suspect to police when several teenage boys reported him for sexual assault.

-He ultimately confessed to his crimes and was sentenced to death for 12 counts of murder in 1980.
+John Wayne Gacy confessed to his crimes in December 1978.
+Though he tried to put forward an insanity plea, Gacy was sentenced to death for 12 counts of murder in 1980.